crpdev/blockchain-js/README.md

 # blockchain-js
-Implementing a full blown, working Proof of Work blockchain using JS
+Implementing a full blown, de-centralized, Proof of Work blockchain using JS

 Majority of the code uses ES5 syntax